 MP for Torridge and Tavistock

-Sir Geoffrey Cox is the Conservative Member of Parliament for Torridge and Tavistock, first elected in 2005.
-He previously served as Attorney General from 2018 to 2020 and has sat on a range of parliamentary committees during his career.
-His long tenure includes roles in government and on standards-related committees.
+Sir Geoffrey Cox is the Conservative MP for Torridge and Tavistock, first elected in 2005.
+He previously served as Attorney General from 2018 to 2020 and has sat on several parliamentary committees, including Standards and Privileges and the Environment, Food and Rural Affairs Committee.

 Generated 21 February 2026